-(Editor's Note: After reading my review of books I have used as resources in writing about local history in general and Apaches in particular, one of our newsletter readers, Tim Simmons, sent me an additional list from his own library.
+(Editor’s Note from 2019: After reading my review of books I have used as resources in writing about local history in general and Apaches in particular, one of our newsletter readers, Tim Simmons, sent me an additional list from his own library.
 Several of these will be added to my own library soon.
 Thank Tim!)

 I read your latest and really enjoyed it and, for the most part, agreed.
 But there are a lot of books about the Apaches that you may not be aware of.

 Apache Medicine-Men, John G. Bourke (yes, THE John Bourke), Dover Publications, Inc., New York.
 This one is, obviously, about the different “medicine” and paraphernalia that Apache medicine men and women used.